camlspotter/ocaml/README.md

 ------------------------------------------

-If `;` symbol for sequential execution `e1; e2` appears at the end of a line and this line is considered to be implicitly closed, then the `;` is treated as if it is after the closing:
+If `;` symbol for sequential execution `e1; e2` appears at the end of a line and implicit closing happens just after this line, then the `;` is treated as if it is after the closing:

     for i = 0 to 100 do: